International School of Tianjin

+The International School of Tianjin (“IST”) is a branch campus of TEDA International School (TEDA), a public K 9 compulsory education school administered by Binhai New Area.
+Its sponsoring authority is Binhai New Area (development zone), and its approving regulator is the Binhai New Area Education Bureau (district level).

 The International School of Tianjin (IST, 天津经济技术开发区国际学校天津分校) is an international school in Jinnan District, Tianjin.

 The school was founded in 1994.
 IST uses the IB PYP (IB Primary Years Programme) until grade 5, IB MYP (IB Middle Years Programme) until grade 10 and the IB DP (IB Diploma Programme) from grades 11 to 12.
 The school provides education from Nursery to grade 12.

 Student body

-IST's student body consists of over 450 students from 32 countries.
+IST's student body consists of over 350 students - National and Foreign from 32 countries.

 Teachers

-IST currently has over 70 teachers recruited internationally.
+IST currently has over 50 teachers recruited internationally.